thiruven7/bank-account-balance-tracker/README.md

 - Java 17
 - Spring Boot
 - Maven
 - Springdoc OpenAPI for Swagger documentation
+- Spring Actuator for health and metrics
+- H2 Database (for integration testing and local persistence)
+- SLF4J with file-based logging for audit traceability

 ### Prerequisites
 - Java 17